Celanese (NYSE:CE) Releases FY 2022 Earnings Guidance

 Celanese (NYSE:CE) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $15.000-$ for the period, compared to the Thomson Reuters consensus estimate of $15.850.
 The company issued revenue guidance of -.Celanese also updated its Q1 2022 guidance to $4.300-$4.600 EPS.

-Celanese (NYSE:CE) last announced its earnings results on Thursday, January 27th.
-The basic materials company reported $4.91 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $5.07 by ($0.16).
+Celanese (NYSE:CE) last posted its quarterly earnings results on Thursday, January 27th.
+The basic materials company reported $4.91 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $5.07 by ($0.16).
+The business had revenue of $2.28 billion during the quarter, compared to analyst estimates of $2.26 billion.
 Celanese had a return on equity of 48.17% and a net margin of 22.14%.
-The business had revenue of $2.28 billion for the quarter, compared to analyst estimates of $2.26 billion.
-During the same period in the previous year, the company earned $2.09 earnings per share.
-The company’s quarterly revenue was up 43.0% compared to the same quarter last year.
-Equities research analysts expect that Celanese will post 15.82 EPS for the current year.
+The business’s revenue was up 43.0% on a year-over-year basis.
+During the same quarter last year, the firm earned $2.09 EPS.
+As a group, equities analysts expect that Celanese will post 15.82 earnings per share for the current fiscal year.

+A number of brokerages recently commented on CE.
+BMO Capital Markets boosted their target price on shares of Celanese from $190.00 to $200.00 and gave the stock an outperform rating in a research note on Tuesday, October 26th.
+The Goldman Sachs Group decreased their price objective on shares of Celanese from $197.00 to $172.00 and set a neutral rating for the company in a research note on Wednesday, December 15th.
+Zacks Investment Research downgraded shares of Celanese from a buy rating to a hold rating and set a $167.00 price objective for the company. in a research note on Monday, December 20th.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Celanese from $175.00 to $188.00 and gave the company a buy rating in a report on Wednesday, October 20th.
+Finally, Piper Sandler began coverage on shares of Celanese in a report on Friday, November 12th.
+They issued an overweight rating and a $200.00 target price for the company.
+Three equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+According to MarketBeat.com, Celanese currently has an average rating of Buy and an average price target of $193.27.

-An institutional investor recently raised its position in Celanese stock.
-Morgan Stanley boosted its stake in Celanese Co.
-(NYSE:CE) by 24.0% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 399,574 shares of the basic materials company’s stock after buying an additional 77,342 shares during the period.
+A hedge fund recently raised its stake in Celanese stock.
+Morgan Stanley grew its holdings in Celanese Co.
+(NYSE:CE) by 24.0% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 399,574 shares of the basic materials company’s stock after purchasing an additional 77,342 shares during the quarter.
 Morgan Stanley owned approximately 0.36% of Celanese worth $60,574,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 93.42% of the company’s stock.
+93.42% of the stock is currently owned by institutional investors.

 Celanese Corp. engages in the provision of technology and specialty materials businesses.
 It operates through the following segments: Engineered Materials, Acetate Tow, Acetyl Chain and Other Activities.
 The Engineered Materials segment includes the engineered materials business, food ingredients business and certain strategic affiliates.